MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 @godardPetitSoldat1963

+Coutard was known for his ability to work quickly and efficiently, and his use of natural light allowed him to shoot in a variety of locations without the need for heavy and expensive lighting equipment.
+His use of soft light was instrumental in the development of the French New Wave style of filmmaking.

 "It might be hard to understand now but these films had a profound affect on European cinema.
 They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film" [@rogerdeakinsWhenDidSoft2017a]